hytechclub/py-201/Collections/ScoreSortCodeAlong.md

 1. Create a new Python Repl project named "Score Sort"

 ## Creating the Players (Dictionaries)
 The first step is to create a few players for the program.
 Think of some specific people who could be players, or just make people up!
-Ultimately, each player should have a "name" property and a "score" property.
+Ultimately, each player should be a [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) with a "name" and a "score".

 1. At the top of the **main.py** file, create a `player1` variable
-1. Set `player1` to equal a new [dictionary](https://www.w3schools.com/python/python_dictionaries.asp)
+2. Set `player1` to equal a new dictionary: `{}`
-1. Add a `"name"` key, and set it to some value (e.g. `"Alice Kostas"`)
+3. Add a `"name"` key, and set it to some value (e.g. `"Alice Kostas"`)
-1. Add a `"score"` key, and set it to some value (e.g. `510`)
+4. Add a `"score"` key, and set it to some value (e.g. `510`)
-1. Repeat the steps above to create a `player2` dictionary
+5. Repeat the steps above to create a `player2` dictionary
-1. Repeat the steps above to create a `player3` dictionary
+6. Repeat the steps above to create a `player3` dictionary
-1. Add code at the bottom to print out each created player dictionary
+7. Add code at the bottom to print out each created player dictionary
-1. Run the program, and verify that data for the three players appears!
+8. Run the program, and verify that data for the three players appears!

 ### Code
 ```py